newmarcel/awaken/README.md

 ## Documentation
 You can use [doxygen](http://www.doxygen.nl) (`brew install doxygen`) to generate the class documentation for this project.

-## Why Is This Written in C++17 Instead of C, Objective-C or Swift?
-I started learning modern C++ a while ago and have never published a project in pure C++17 before using a modern build system I wanted to try: `meson`.
-I don’t rule out alternative implementations in `C`, `Rust` or `Swift` at all, it just depends on my own motivation to try these 😀.

-Do you see any problems with my code or a potential optimization?
-Please create an issue or PR, I'm eager to learn 👍.

 ## License
 All files in this project are covered by the [MIT license](http://opensource.org/licenses/MIT).